ldynia/archcolider/BusinessDrivers .md

 # Detalization of SARs

-## 1. System support cash and electronical payments
+## 1. System support cash and electronical payments.

 1. Cash payments supported by _PoS Admin_ and dedicated application for _Ocassional users_
 2. Users can add diffent payments methods to the App.
 3. New payment method is easy to add with a month for a new areas.
 4. User can spend virtual funds (coupons and discounts) for payments.

-## 2. Plugable system of feedback, survey, review abilities
+## 2. Feedback System - Plugable system of feedback, survey, review abilities

 1. System remind user to add a review for a meal if it wasn't done before.
 2. User can read reviews for any meal in the catalog.